Think like a software tester.

 11. Evaluating Facts and Troubleshooting during software testing.

-12. Do not forget about Pareto Principle
+12. Do not forget about the Pareto Principle

 13. Creative thinking training techniques.